National Perinatal Data Collection, 2015: Quality Statement

 |Indicators linked to this Quality statement:|

-Australian Atlas of Healthcare Variation 2018: Caesarean section at less than (i) 39 completed weeks, (ii) 37 completed weeks without medical/obstetric indication, 2015 Australian Commission on Safety and Quality in Health Care, Standard 13/12/2018
+Early planned caesarean section without medical or obstetric indication, 2015 Australian Commission on Safety and Quality in Health Care, Standard 13/12/2018

 |Quality statement summary:|

 The National Perinatal Data Collection (NPDC) is a national population-based cross-sectional collection of data on pregnancy and childbirth.
 The data are based on births reported to the perinatal data collection in each state and territory in Australia.
 Midwives and other birth attendants, using information obtained from mothers and from hospital or other records, complete notification forms for each birth.
 A standard de-identified extract is provided to the Australian Institute of Health and Welfare (AIHW) on an annual basis to form the NPDC.

 Information is included in the NPDC for both live births and stillbirths, where gestational age is at least 20 weeks or birthweight is at least 400 grams, except in Victoria and Western Australia, where births are included if gestational age is at least 20 weeks or, if gestation is unknown, birthweight is at least 400 grams.

 The Australian Institute of Health and Welfare (AIHW) is a major national agency set up by the Australian Government under the Australian Institute of Health and Welfare Act 1987 to provide reliable, regular and relevant information and statistics on Australia’s health and welfare.
 It is an independent corporate Commonwealth entity established in 1987, governed by a management board, and accountable to the Australian Parliament through the Health portfolio.